mirswamp/deployment/swamponabox/singleserver/README-BOOTSTRAP.md

 	select the SSH Keys tab and then Add SSH Key paste the above output into the Key field; the title may or may not be auto filled

-At this point the swamponabox git repository (project) contains the installation scripts and README-INSTALL.md with complete instructions.
-It also contains MANIFEST.md which lists the contents of the swamponabox project giving a description of each script.
+At this point the swampinabox git repository (project) contains the installation scripts and README-INSTALL.md with complete instructions.
+It also contains MANIFEST.md which lists the contents of the swampinabox project giving a description of each script.

 #########################
 #	Quick Start	#
 #########################

-There are three steps to installation of swamponabox.
+There are three steps to installation of swampinabox.
 Determine the hardware target for your installation and log in to that machine as your non-privileged user.

-The first step is to clone the installation scripts from GitLab from the swamponabox project as your non-privileged user.
+The first step is to clone the installation scripts from GitLab from the swampinabox project as your non-privileged user.

-(1)     git clone git@swa-scm-1.mirsam.org:swamp/swamponabox.git
+(1)     git clone git@swa-scm-1.mirsam.org:swamp/swampinabox.git

 The second step is to clone the swamp source code from GitLab from the six applicable projects, also as your non-privileged user.